tweag/asterius/README.md

 Assumes x64 platform, tested on Linux and Windows.

 `asterius` requires a build of recent `ghc-head` which uses `integer-simple` and disables tables-next-to-code.
 On Linux, you can use `haskell.compiler.ghcAsterius`.
 The relevant Nix expressions can be found [here](https://github.com/TerrorJack/nixpkgs/tree/13d7b918194d3607fc082a1254e091799dbfcba9).
-Use `https://canis.sapiens.moe/` as a binary cache to prevent building.
+There is a binary cache available at `https://canis.sapiens.moe/`.
+(Not signed at the moment)

 On Windows, a manually built `ghc-head` binary dist is available.
 It's already contained in [`stack.yaml`](stack.yaml), so for Windows users a plain `stack build` should work out of the box.